swharden/Csharp-Data-Visualization/README.md

 This repository is a collection of minimal-case example projects to display data with Visual Studio.
 Code here is mostly written in C# using [Visual Studio Community 2017](https://www.visualstudio.com/downloads/) and only uses free software and plugins.

 * Each example below is a standalone Visual Studio solution
-* Projects increase in complexity from bottom to top
+* Projects typically increase in complexity from bottom to top
+* The goal is often to create a _user control_ for easy reusability into other projects
 * Work here is leading-up to the development of [ScottPlot](https://github.com/swharden/ScottPlot), an open-source interactive graphing library for .NET.
 I hope it will have a masterfully intuitive API, but I'm not ready to pull the trigger on a release yet.
 * The [projects folder](projects) contains in-progress and unfinished works.
 Only completed projects are listed below.